RuleML/deliberation-ruleml/README.md

     $ git checkout -b Issue#45

+5. Modify your local clone:
-5. Make your changes in your usual working environment (eclipse, oXygen, ...), commit frequently, using messages that are helpful to you,([4], [6])
+  a) Make your changes in your usual working environment (plain text eclipse, oXygen, ...), and test your modifications
+  b) Optional: If you add or delete files or folders, use

+    $ git add -A

+  c) Commit frequently, using messages that are helpful to you,([4], [6])

     $ git commit -a

-    test, repeat, ..., but do NOT push to your public fork.
-    If you add or delete files or folders, use

-    $ git add -A

-    before you commit.
-End with a commit.
+  d) Repeat a-c, or continue to the next step.

-6. When your fix is finished (or far enough along that you want some review), update your repository from the ruleml repo online.([2])
+6. When your fix is finished (or far enough along that you want some review), update your repository from the central repo online.([2])

-    $ git fetch ruleml
+    $ git fetch

 7. Use rebase to reorder your commits to occur on top of everybody else's.
-   The -i option allows you to interactively clean up your commits.([5])
+   The -i option allows you to interactively clean up your commits and "squash" them together.([5])

-    $ git rebase -i ruleml/master
+    $ git rebase -i

 8. Push your commits to a new branch in your remote fork.([2])

-    $ git push origin Issue#45
+    $ git push myFork Issue#45

-9. Login to your Github account to verify that everything got uploaded OK, then submit a pull request to RuleML/Test-Rebase from your Github account.
+9. Login to your Github account to verify that everything got uploaded OK, then submit a pull request to RuleML/deliberation-ruleml from your Github account.
 If the RuleML repo already has a branch for Issue#45, submit your pull-request to that branch, otherwise submit to master.